Simon-Kucher Case Interview Guide: Pricing, Format, and How to Prepare (2026)

 Why Simon-Kucher Cases Are Different

 When you sit down for a Simon-Kucher case, the interviewer is not testing whether you can apply a profitability framework.
 They're testing whether you think in pricing terms by default.
-The question isn't "what are the revenue and cost drivers?" — it's "what does this customer actually value, what will they pay for it, and how do we structure pricing to capture that value?"
+The question isn't "what are the revenue and cost drivers?"
+It's "what does this customer actually value, what will they pay for it, and how do we structure pricing to capture that value?"

 The Simon-Kucher Interview Process